 Tesla market value breaches $1 trillion mark for first time ever.
 Details here

 Tesla market value breaches $1 trillion mark for first time ever.
-Details here2 min read .
-Updated: 26 Oct 2021, 08:40 AM IST
+Details here

 Tesla has received order for 100,000 EVs from Hertz car rental company, a development that saw wealth of Tesla CEO Elon Musk grow by 11.4% to $255.8 billion.